 Wetumpka is a somewhat small city located in the state of Alabama.
 With a population of 7,994 people and four constituent neighborhoods, Wetumpka is the 91st largest community in Alabama.

-Unlike some cities, Wetumpka isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wetumpka are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wetumpka is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wetumpka is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Wetumpka who work in office and administrative support (23.24%), management occupations (11.00%), and sales jobs (10.36%).

 As is often the case in a small city, Wetumpka doesn't have a public transportation system that people use for their commute.

-The education level of Wetumpka citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.98% of adults 25 and older in Wetumpka have a college degree.
+The percentage of adults in Wetumpka who are college-educated is close to the national average for all communities of 21.84%: 17.98% of the adults in Wetumpka have a bachelor's degree or advanced degree.

 The per capita income in Wetumpka in 2010 was $21,827, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $87,308 for a family of four.
 However, Wetumpka contains both very wealthy and poor people as well.